-On the other hand, viruses are concealed or attached in downloaded or shared files, both non-executable and executable files.
+On the other hand, viruses are conceal or attach in downloaded or shared files, both non-executable and executable files.
 An executable file is a program that can run a script, whereas a non-executable file is an image file or a word document.

-A virus stays dormant as long as the infected host file remains active once the file is loaded or accepted by the virus.
-The virus can only be run if the host file is activated.
+A virus stays dormant as long as the infected host file remains active once the file is a load or accepts the virus.
+The virus can only run if the host file is activate.
 The virus then executes a malicious and replicated code so that it can infect the other files present on the system.